kdparker/Shred2Speech/README.md

 A speech synthesizer based on a guitar hero controller.
 Requires a 360 X-Plorer Controller on a windows machine to make work.

+To run, run python shred2speech after installing requirements, you may find dictionary.py useful to generate charts, however you will need a merriam webster learner dictionary api key in the secrets directory to run it.

 ## IPA to Guitar

 |Symbol |Examples |Chart |#|